Pharmacogenetics: How Genetic Testing Can Guide Medicine Decisions

 - How likely someone is to have a bad reaction to a medicine.
 Some genes can make a person more likely to have a rare but serious reaction to a medicine.
 If someone has one of these genes, doctors can choose a different medicine that is safer.

-When Is Pharmacogenomic Testing Used?
+When Is Pharmacogenetic Testing Used?

-What Do My Child’s Pharmacogenomic Results Mean?
+What Do the Pharmacogenetic Test Results Mean?

 The doctor will discuss the pharmacogenetic test results with you.
 Depending on the results, they might make changes to your child’s medicines.
 Do not stop or change any of your child’s medicines without talking to the doctor.
 Doing so could cause serious health problems.

 Pharmacogenetic results do not change over time, so they can be used throughout a person’s life.
 Experts may discover new genetic tests or uses, so your child’s testing could be updated later.